pritam-kumar-3778/e-commerce/README.old.md

 Task : Remove all default code in App.js file and run our code.If it's run perfectly.
 Proceed to next.....
 }

+Task : For location we have to first install react router. (npm i react-router-dom)